 They will less likely reply to you if you send more than three consecutive messages.

 Keep it simple

 Keep your text brief.
-Text messages are best kept simple and straightforward.
+Text messages are best kept simple.
 Most people have no time to read a long message, especially from a stranger.

 Plus, most messaging apps come with a character limit.
 Exceeding this can cause extra charges.

 As much as possible, try avoiding typing in shortcuts.
 This is especially true for formal text messages.
 Write your words completely and avoid too much abbreviation.
-Save the slangs for friends and family.
+Save the slang for friends and family.

 Block unwanted numbers

 Block the unknown number if they end up harassing you and sending you treats.
 If they continue to contact you with other numbers, seek professional help.